imranayesha18/trainingprog/README.md

-15.List1 class is to demonstrate the properties of List by adding Integer values.
+15.List1-Program to demonstrate the properties of List by adding Integer values in ArrayList.

 16.Prog to demonstrate the use of hash map.